Teaching Collaboration Lesson Plans: Elementary, Middle and High School

 And, even if they are working well, it doesn’t mean they are actually collaborating.

-Teaching collaboration skills in the classroom means encouraging a growth mindset in students and thinking about HOW we contribute in groups.
+Teaching collaboration skills in the classroom means thinking about HOW we contribute in groups.

-I used to think (and tell my students) that collaboration skills meant the same thing as teamwork skills and group work skills.
+I used to think teaching collaboration skills meant the same thing as teamwork skills and group work skills.

-But now that I’ve done some more lesson planning about group work, I can see that they mean different things in subtle but important ways.
+But now that I’ve done some more lesson planning about group work, I can see that they’re two different skills.

 Here’s the key idea that we can start teaching in our middle school, elementary and high school classrooms.